fluid-project/floeproject.org/src/collections/resources/social-justice.md

 ---
 title: Social Justice, Activism and Digital Equity
-excerpt: Technology can be leveraged to advocate for social justice, build community and affect change in the world.
 ---

 Technology can be leveraged to advocate for social justice, build community and affect change in the world.
 How do we